• Home

 Course Information

 This is an introductory course for individuals with limited or no previous experience with qualitative traditions or techniques of inquiry.
 The target audience is those who would like to become more familiar with qualitative research techniques, from postgraduate university students and staff to researchers in government and private organisations.
+A completion certificate will be issued to each participant.

 course information